 Upon hiring, most employers will require you to possess and maintain Basic Life Support (BLS) or Advanced Life Support (ACLS) certification.
 Both of these certifications incorporate CPR training.

 Patient care is often a very vulnerable interaction.
-Exercise physiologists need to be able to effectively care for patients while keeping their emotional well-being in mind, making both technical and human-centered skills extremely important.
+Exercise physiologists need to effectively care for patients while considering their emotional well-being, so possessing both technical and workplace skills is vital.

-Knowing how to assess and evaluate a patient’s condition properly is crucial.
+Knowing how to assess and evaluate a patient’s condition is a crucial technical skill.
 It’s also essential to have knowledge of exercise programs, rehabilitation, and cardiac life support.
-Exercise physiologists spend a lot of time face-to-face with patients, so it’s crucial to have excellent communication skills, an encouraging demeanor, empathy, patience, problem-solving skills, and the ability to actively listen.
+Exercise physiologists also spend a lot of time face-to-face with patients, so they must have communication skills, empathy, patience, problem-solving skills, and active listening.

-An exercise physiologist can work in various settings, including hospitals, physical therapy offices, fitness centers, college athletic offices, Veterans Affairs clinics, and on sports team staff.
-More than half of exercise physiologist jobs are self-employed and carry full-time schedules.
+An exercise physiologist can work in various settings, including hospitals, physical therapy offices, fitness centers, college athletic offices, and sports team staff.
+More than half of exercise physiologist jobs are self-employed with full-time schedules.

 In medical or clinical settings, primary care providers may refer their patients to exercise physiologists to create exercise regimens for their patients to follow.
 These regimens can focus on anything from torn ligament pain relief to improving blood pressure or losing weight.

-Exercise physiologists develop programs to help athletes reduce injury and minimize recovery time in athletic settings.
-Sports equipment designers may also hire exercise physiologists to assist in developing the safest, most effective products.
+Exercise physiologists develop programs to help athletes reduce injury and minimize recovery time in athletic settings, so a sports equipment company's designer might receive consulting from an hire exercise physiologists to assist in developing safe, effective products.

 Exercise physiologists can also work as rehabilitation specialists, coaches, trainers, clinicians, directors, or program coordinators.

 Aside from working as a certified exercise physiologist, studying exercise physiology can prepare you for many other careers.
-An exercise physiology bachelor’s degree can be a precursor to graduate and professional education in physical therapy, occupational therapy, medicine, nursing, physician assistant studies, rehabilitation health science, and much more.
+A bachelor’s degree in exercise physiology can be a precursor to a career in physical therapy, occupational therapy, medicine, nursing, physician assistant studies, rehabilitation health science, and much more.

-After practicing as a clinical exercise physiologist, it is possible to pursue the position of clinical director.
+Clinical director: After practicing as a clinical exercise physiologist, it is possible to pursue the position of becoming a clinical director.

-Should you decide you're passionate enough about exercise physiology that you want to teach others, becoming a professor could be a suitable career path for you.
-Once a tenured professor, there is a possibility to become a department chair or even a dean.
+Exercise physiology professor: Should you decide you're passionate enough about exercise physiology that you want to teach others, becoming a professor could be a suitable career path for you.
+You'll need at least a master's degree for this.

-A background in exercise physiology makes for a strong personal trainer, lending to the opportunity of either owning or managing your own business or gym.
+Personal trainer: A background in exercise physiology makes for a strong personal trainer, creating opportunities to become a small business owner if you want to manage your own business or gym.

-An exercise physiology major is often qualified to work as a physical therapy aide.
+Physical therapy aide: Studying for an exercise physiology bachelor's degree qualifies you to become a physical therapy aide.
 While working as an aide, you can continue your education and become a licensed physical therapist.
-From there, you may have the opportunity to work for an established clinic, become a director of a clinic, or even open your own clinic.

 To learn more about the science of exercise before committing to an exercise physiology bachelor's degree, you can find self-paced courses on Coursera that can help prepare you for a career in exercise physiology.
 Courses such as Introductory Human Physiology and Science of Exercise are good places to start for a foundation in the concepts studied by exercise physiologists.